JannethAmaya/DesignPatternsIntro/README.md

 Now let’s think in an example in your current project..
-Can you identify some class inside your code expecting an specific type of object and you actually have that object but with a different interface? let’s now to think in our adapter, if we are able to create one we’ll allow the classes work together.
+Can you identify some class inside your code expecting an specific type of object and you actually have that object but with a different interface? let’s now think in our adapter, if we are able to create one we’ll allow the classes work together.

-This is a very common pattern and maybe you already implemented it wit out know it was a pattern, didn't you?
+This is a very common pattern and maybe you already implemented it without know it was a pattern, didn't you?

 Warning: you should implement this pattern only if your classes/objects are similar, if you are creating a very big and complex adapter maybe that’s not the best solution.